RetroAchievements/rcheevos/README.md

 ## API

+**Note**: an understanding about how achievements are developed may be useful.
+Here are the docs about it: http://docs.retroachievements.org/Developer-docs/

 ### User Configuration

 There's only one thing that can be configured by users of **rcheevos**: `RC_ALIGNMENT`.
 This macro holds the alignment of allocations made in the buffer provided to the parsing functions, and the default value is `sizeof(void*)`.